-- There should be a mixture of hard and soft seating. - 75% of seating should be powered. - 10-15% should be soft seating (not ganged gate seating). - Seating with arms is to be provided in areas where people are prone to use the seats for sleeping. - Seating color may vary throughout the airport, but must be from the selected palette. - Color should be determined based on context (e.g., terrazzo, carpet). - Gate seating arrangement should be perpendicular to windows. - Maximize the number of seats in a holdroom while maintaining 5 ft spacing between seats. - Preference will be given to products with a high percentage of recycled content and/or manufactured within 500 miles of the project. - Tables will be provided in select public areas to provide alternative waiting options.
+- Provide Holdroom seating for 70% of passengers (based on the largest aircaft ulitizing gate). - Once 70% of seating is provide, introduce a variation of 5-10% of accent seating. - Maintaining 5 feet spacing between seats. - 75% of Holdroom seating should be powered. - Seating with arms is to be provided in areas where people are prone to use the seats for sleeping. - Seating color may vary throughout the airport, but must be from the selected palette. - Color should be determined based on context (e.g., terrazzo, carpet). - Gate seating arrangement should be perpendicular to windows. - Preference will be given to products with a high percentage of recycled content and/or manufactured within 500 miles of the project. - Tables will be provided in select public areas to provide alternative waiting options.